hokata-elements/gtm-elements/README.md

     "eventValue": 94
 }
 ```
-Some additional DataLayer Varables (eventAction and eventLabel),
+Maybe you need some additional DataLayer Variables (eventAction and eventLabel),
-uaData-Event Trigger and Analytics-Event Tag maybe needed
+uaData-Event Trigger and Analytics-Event Tag to send this data to GA as event.